getpelican/pelican-plugins/subcategory/README.md

 #Subcategory Plugin#

-Adds support for subcategories in addition to article categories.
+This plugin adds support for subcategories in addition to article categories.

 Subcategories are hierarchical.
 Each subcategory has a parent, which is either a regular category or another subcategory.

-Feeds can be generated for each subcategory just like categories and tags.
+Feeds can be generated for each subcategory, just like categories and tags.

 ##Usage##